justnonamenoname/lt/readme.md

 **Proof problem**

 Dark matter is presumed to exist, despite the lack of direct detection.
-The problem in the case of the lifeticle is that the properties of qualia cannot be detected directly; only indirect detection is possible.
+The problem in the case of the lt is that the properties of qualia cannot be detected directly; only indirect detection is possible.
 It is problematic to prove the existence of another fundamental phenomenon.
-This is known from the position of the lifeticle itself - the very sensation of visual information without the sensation of "yourself" is only possible if the sensation and the so-called observer exist.
+This is known from the position of the lt itself - the very sensation of visual information without the sensation of "yourself" is only possible if the sensation and the so-called observer exist.
-Detection of the lifeticle will lead to the question: how to understand that it has the property of qualia and that it is a lifeticle?
+Detection of the lt will lead to the question: how to understand that it has the property of qualia and that it is a lt?
 Since qualia is based on quantum information, qualia cannot be directly detected.
 The simultaneity of frames also adds to the detection problem.
 Experiments in quantum physics take place in an isolated environment and it is unknown whether qualia exists in them, unlike in the brain environment.
 To understand this, it is necessary to research the convergence of signals for qualia and the transition of information to the quantum level, as well as to research the feedback in the form of collapse.
 This is the only way to research qualia and solve the "hard problem of consciousness."
 A possible method might be to scan the central part of the brain in detail or to research how DNA shapes the brain.
-Reasons why there are grounds to consider the lifeticle as existing:
+Reasons why there are grounds to consider the lt as existing:
 1) Solution to the question of non-being before birth
 2) Solution to the question of living in this brain and not another
 3) If we assume that the signals of sound and visual image converge on different particles, then either one or the other would be perceived